List of ingredients and their benefits

 Benefits

 Babassu-kernel oil for softness: Pressed from South American babassu-palm trees, moisturizing, non-greasy babassu-kernel oil can soften both sensitive and oily skins.
-Go to Day Cream
+Recipe for Day Cream

 Baby shampoo

 Baby shampoo for a base: Unscented natural baby shampoo, available in health-food stores, makes a good base for a shower gel.
 It's gentle on the skin, lathers well and is suitable for personalizing with the scent of your favorite essential oil.
-Go to Shower Gel
+Recipe for Shower Gel

 baking soda